jamiepla1/TenantVMQuotaViewer/README.md

-# Azure VM Quota Finder
+# Tenant VM Quota Finder

 A PowerShell script to retrieve virtual machine vCPU quota consumption across all subscriptions in an Azure tenant, with an interactive HTML report.